orbeon/orbeon-forms-doc/form-runner/persistence/flat-view.md

 ### Data column names

 In addition to those columns, you have one column per form field, and each column is named by combining the section name with the control name.
-Oracle columns names are limited to 30 characters, so the Oracle persistence layer truncates column names.
+On some databases, like Oracle, columns names are limited to 30 characters, so the persistence layer truncates column names.
 It also converts dashes to underscores, removes any non alphanumeric character except inner underscores, and converts the name to uppercase (so it can be used in queries without quotes).

 #### With Orbeon Forms 4.5 and newer